 When you arrive in the X-ray department, you check in with the receptionist, who will let the radiographers know you are there.
-When it is time for your scan, the radiographer or a helper will take you to a cubicle to change out of your clothes and put on a gown.
+When it is time for your scan, the radiographer or an assistant will take you to a cubicle to change out of your clothes and put on a gown.

-When it is time for the test, you lie on the X-ray table.
-Then you have an enema of barium and water – it is put into your back passage (rectum) through a small plastic tube.
-You have to try to hold the liquid in your back passage until all the X-rays have been taken.
+When it is time for the test, you lie on the X-ray table on your left side.
+Then you have an enema of barium and water.
+This is put into your back passage (rectum) through a small plastic tube.
+You have to try to hold the liquid in your back passage.
 The doctor or radiographer may ask for the X-ray table to be raised and tilted in different ways during the test.
 As the table tilts, the barium spreads through the lower bowel and shows up any lumps or swellings, which can be seen on the X-ray screen.
 They also put some air into the tube to inflate the bowel so that they get a clearer picture.
 Most of the liquid barium drains back into the tube and is removed.
 During the test, you may have an injection of a drug to help relax the bowel.

 It can take time for test results to come through.
 How long will depend on why you are having the test but it may take a couple of weeks.
 Usually, the X-rays are examined by a specialist in radiology, who dictates a report on them.
 The report and films are then sent to your specialist, who gives you the results.
 If your GP has sent you for the test, the report (but not the X-rays) will be sent directly to the GP surgery.

-If your doctor needed the results urgently, you may get them in a few days.
+If your doctor needs the results urgently, you may get them in a few days.
 Understandably, waiting for results can make you anxious.
-Try to remember to ask your doctor how long you should expect to wait for the results when you are first asked to go for the test.
-If it you have not heard about the results within a couple of weeks after your test, you can ring your doctor's secretary to check if they are back.
+Try to remember to ask your doctor how long you should expect to wait for the results.
+If you have not heard about the results within a couple of weeks after your test, you can ring your doctor's secretary or GP to check if they are back.